-We met the delightful Miss Audrey Tran and her warm smile at her groovy shop, Saigon Kitsch, when I was scouting shops for the magazine story we were working on in Ho Chi Minh City.
+We were greeted by the delightful Miss Audrey Tran and her warm smile when we stumbled upon her groovy shop, Saigon Kitsch, when I was scouting for fashion boutiques and cool new shops for a magazine story we were working on about the renaissance of Vietnam’s southern capital, Ho Chi Minh City.

-The 26 year-old French-Vietnamese Audrey told us that she had started Saigon Kitsch just six months earlier, after leaving her home in Paris to move to Saigon to live with her grandmother.
+The 26 year-old French-Vietnamese Audrey Tran told us that she’d launched Saigon Kitsch just six months earlier, after leaving her home in Paris to move to back to Vietnam to live with her grandmother in Ho Chi Minh City, the southern capital that’s still fondly called Saigon by many of its residents and returning Vietnamese.

 “I came here for a holiday two years ago and I never left!” she tells us, as we admire the retro-cool gifts in her shop – notebooks, coffee mugs, scented candles, mouse pads, and purses – all boasting vintage designs from the French colonial period and familiar Communist propaganda images, and all designed by Audrey.

-Located in one of Saigon’s typical ‘tube’ buildings, Saigon Kitsch shares the shophouse space with four hip little businesses, including Dogma (see this post), another boutique, and an art gallery.
+Located in one of Saigon’s typical ‘tube’ buildings, Saigon Kitsch shares the shophouse space with four hip little businesses, including Dogma, another boutique, and an art gallery.
 “Rents are going up all the time now…,” Audrey tells us, to explain the existence of the pseudo-collective.

 “Saigon rents are almost as expensive as Paris!”
 Audrey complains, yet she clearly loves the city all the same.
-Otherwise, why else would she and the many other returning immigrants we keep meeting over the course of our few days in the city, be re-settling in Saigon?
+Otherwise, why else would she and the many other returning locals we keep meeting over the course of our few days in the city, be resettling in Saigon?

 We ask Audrey what she most loves about Saigon.
 “The lifestyle, the music, and the food.
 But most of all, the people,” Audrey says.
 “People in general are very welcoming and sociable.
 This makes me feel comfortable to live here to work.”